georgenorman/lab-kit-js/README.md

 </tz-display-styles>
 ```

-### Bullet Point tag
+### ▶ Bullet Point tag

-The &lt;lk-bullet-point&gt; tag behaves like a single list item - it renders a status icon on the left followed by an HTML block on the right:
+The `<lk-bullet-point>` tag behaves like a single list item - it renders a status icon on the left followed by an HTML block on the right:

 ```xml
 <lk-bullet-point iconClass="success">This experiment successfully shows that...</lk-bullet-point>